bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cournot.md

 * Cournot wrote his autobiography on scraps of paper, in tiny, barely legible writing.
 * This manuscript was then hidden by Cournot, who did not want it to be published during his lifetime.
 * After his death, his son, Pierre Cournot, did not consider it necessary to publish it either.
-* He contented himself with having three copies made in 1880 of which only one survived, given to Eugène Cournot, Augustin Cournot's younger brother.
-* Finally, in 1913, Cournot's memoirs were published by the Abbé E Paul Bottinelli from this copy which was by then in the hands of Antoinette Donnaud, grandniece and goddaughter of Augustin Cournot.

 Born 28 August 1801, Gray, Haute-Saône, Franche-Comté, France.
 Died 31 March 1877, Paris, France.